About this listing

 We reserve the option to refuse bookings to those without verifications or reviews, and if you are new to AirBnB and do not have any yet we will ask you to tell us a little something about yourself.

 Outside of the cabin, guests have access to all our trails and 100 acres of wilderness.
-Also they are welcome to use the firepit and swimming pond at the main house.

 A car is pretty much a necessity.